Just over 200 years ago, plans were shown off to replace the venerable London Bridge with a massive single-span iron bridge.

 His plan was eventually published in late 1801, and by April 1802, he was claiming to have support from several members of the Royal Family.

-Above the bridge, the roadway would have been 45 feet wide in the center, although the splayed out widthwise to 90 feet on either side of the river.
+Above the bridge, the roadway would have been 45 feet wide in the centre, although the splayed out widthwise to 90 feet on either side of the river.

 Despite regal support, and some admiring comments, the general reaction was of incredulity that such a structure could even be suggested, let alone built.